The Mode of Computing: Knowledge and System Levels

 An alternative system level hierarchy was proposed by Marr \citep{Marr}.
 This has three levels which are, from top to bottom, the computational or functional, the algorithmic and the implementational.
-The first refers to the specification of the mathematical function that models the mind's faculty that is the objet of study, such as vision or language; this is human knowledge and the top level in Marr's hierarchy corresponds to the knowledge level in the present reinterpretation of Newells hierarchy.
+The first refers to the specification of the mathematical function that models the mind's faculty that is the object of study, such as vision or language; this is human knowledge and the top level in Marr's hierarchy corresponds to the knowledge level.
 The algorithmic level is constituted by the computer programs or algorithms that compute the function properly and correspond to the symbol level.
-Finally, the bottom level includes all hardware and software aspects that sustain the algorithmic level, but are contingent to the particular computations, such as the programming language in which the algorithm is codified, or the particular computer in which it is run.
+Finally, the bottom level includes all hardware and software aspects that sustain the algorithmic level, but are contingent to the particular computations, such as the programming language in which the algorithm is coded, or the particular computer in which it is run.

 From a third perspective, the sense of representation at the knowledge level corresponds to the one contested by Searle in the story of the Chinese Room, in which an English speaking person, who does not understand Chinese, answers nevertheless questions in Chinese by following instructions and data, without been aware of the meaning of the questions and their answers \citep{Searle}.
-In terms of the hierarchy of systems levels, all operations of such individual are performed at the symbol or algorithmic level, thus such machine represents in the symbolic sense but is not aware or conscious because it does not do so at the knowledge level.
-Searle dubbed this latter view \emph{weak AI} in opposition to the view that computers can represent at the knowledge level, that Searle refers to as \emph{strong AI}.
+In terms of the hierarchy of systems levels, all operations of the person in the room are performed at the symbol or algorithmic level, but such individual is not aware or conscious of the meaning of the Chinese expressions because he or she does not represent at the knowledge level.
+Searle dubbed the view that computers represent at the symbol level but do not do so at the knowledge level \emph{weak AI}, in opposition to the view that computers can represent at the knowledge level, that Searle refers to as \emph{strong AI}.

-On a more basic level, the distinction between the two senses of representation is already present in the definition of the Turing Machine.
-The machine maps strings of symbols on the tape in the initial state of the computation to strings in the final state without being aware what such strings mean.
-This is a purely mechanical process but the strings are interpreted by people in relation to a well-defined set of interpretation conditions, as stressed by Boolos and Jeffrey \citep{Boolos-Jeffrey}.
-The TM manipulates units of form (i.e., the symbols on the tape) but human interpreters understand the units of content or concepts represented by such units of form.
-A computation involves these two aspects always: the device or natural phenomenon that maps inputs into outputs and the agent that makes the interpretation or the semantic attribution.